AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 Users can update the configuration file using an editor.

-Alternatively, users can update the configuration file from the ***Remore CLI***.
+Alternatively, users can update the configuration file from the ***Remove CLI***.

 ### Configuring a node from the Remote CLI

 #### Prerequisite:
 * An AnyLog node running.
-* The node is configured with a REST connection (configuring a REST connection is detailed in the [Rest Requests](../../07-%20CLI/02-%20Background%20Processes.md#rest-requests) section).
+* The node is configured with a REST connection (configuring a REST connection is detailed in the [Rest Requests](../../07-%20CLI/02-%20Background%20Processes.md) section).

 #### Updating the config file
 * In the Remote CLI, select the config section.